Reasons Why Test Data Management(TDM) is Important

 In TDM, automation can be used to perform the above tasks of data cloning, data generation and data masking.
 If done manually all these steps are really time-consuming and error-prone as we are dealing with huge data.

 Automation scripts could be created or licensed test data management tools like Informatica, Delphix DATPROF etc. can be used.
+Get to know more TDM tools.
 Advanced tools also help in reporting, to aid the organization make better decisions about test data.

 5. Maintenance and Refresh